jblazer1/webdb-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+RDBMS is the software used to manage a database and SQL is the language used to interact with the RDBMS.

 1. Why do tables need a `primary key`?

+It is a special column used to identify all records in a database table.
+It must be unique for each record.

 1. What is the name given to a table column that references the primary key on another table.

+Foreign key.

 1. What do we need in order to have a _many to many_ relationship between two tables.

+another table, sometimes referred to as a bridge table

 ## Project Set Up